AUTO ACCIDENTS IN VENTURA COUNTY:

 - For property damage (meaning a claim to recover for damage done to property such as a vehicle or items in the vehicle that were damaged), an individual has three years from the date of the accident to either settle his or her claim or file a lawsuit.

-- CAN I BE PARTIALLY AT FAULT AND THE OTHER DRIVER STILL BE LIABLE ?
+- CAN I BE PARTIALLY AT FAULT AND STILL GET A RECOVER MY DAMAGES?

 - CALIFORNIA CIVIL JURY INSTRUCTIONS (CACI) RELATED TO AUTOMOBILE NEGLIGENCE